king-dedede1/rac3-autosplitter/README.md

 ### Use split route

-Toggles the use of a split route.
+**Enabled by default.** Toggles the use of a split route.
 If it is off the autosplitter splits on every level transition.

 ### Only remove long loads on ship loading screens

-If this is on, long loads will only be counted and removed on loading screens with a ship.
+**Enabled by default.** If this is on, long loads will only be counted and removed on loading screens with a ship.
 For example, aquatos sewers and launch site will not count long loads.
 It's unclear whether the rules call for removing loads in these cases, which is why this it toggleable.

 ### Use old long load removal

-Don't enable this, you'll have a bad time.
+If enabled, long load removal will pause the game timer for about 1 second.
+If disabled, long load removal will remove one second from the game timer.

 ### Split on defeating biobliterator

-It is what it says.
+**Enabled by default.** Splits when the Biobliterator's health reaches 0.
+This should the be the last split in your run.
+Does not require any modification to the split route.

 ### Use long load counter